ansys/pymechanical/doc/source/getting_started/docker.rst

 Running Mechanical in a containerized environment like Docker or `Apptainer <http://apptainer.org/>`_ (formerly Singularity) is advantageous for several reasons, including:

-- Run in a consistent environment regardless of the host operating system.
+- Ability to run in a consistent environment regardless of the host operating system
 - Portability and ease of installation
 - Large-scale cluster deployment using Kubernetes
 - Genuine application isolation through containerization.